satansdeer/satansdeer.github.com/_posts/2017-11-13-open-closed-principle.markdown

   makeCookie(cookieType){
     switch(cookieType){
       case 'chocolate-chip-cookie':
-        return 'Chocolate chip cookie'
+        return 'Chocolate chip cookie';
       case 'fortune-cookie':
-        return 'Fortune cookie'
+        return 'Fortune cookie';
       default:
-        throw 'Unknown cookie type.'
+        throw 'Unknown cookie type.';
     }
   }
 }

 ```

-Let's imagine that it's Christmass season and we need to add Pepper cookies.
-See, we violated OCP and now we have to change `CookieMachine` code add new `case` block.
+Let's imagine that it's Christmass season and we need to cook Pepper cookies.
+See, we violated OCP and now we have to change `CookieMachine` code and add new `case` block.

 ## Let's Fix It